JennySweeting/JennySweeting/README.md

 - 👋 Hi, I’m @JennySweeting
-- 👀 I’m interested in coding, guitars, cross stitch and crochet :)
+- 👀 I like to code, play guitar, walk, kick a ball and crochet.
 - 🌱 I’m currently learning to code Python!